openaicellular/oaic/_sources/multi_ue_example.rst.txt

 ======

-edit user_db.csv in /rrot/.config/srsran, make sure of the following:
+edit user_db.csv in /rrot/.config/srsran, with the following:

 .. code-block:: bash